-The complexity of computer systems continues to rise rapidly.
-It is therefore increasingly important to model systems prior to their implementation to ensure they behave correctly.
+The complexity of modern distributed systems continues to rise rapidly.
+It is therefore increasingly important to model these systems prior to their implementation to ensure they behave correctly.
 In this context, Generalised Stochastic Petri nets (GSPNs) are a popular graphical modelling formalism which are both intuitive and flexible.
 GSPNs have an underlying semi-Markov process which can be analysed for many qualitative and quantitative factors.

 The focus of the present paper is on techniques for extracting response time densities and quantiles from GSPN models.
 Given their increasing use in Service Level Agreements, these are important performance measures for many computer and communication systems, such as web servers, communication networks and stock market trading systems.
 In particular, we describe the creation of a new Response Time Analysis module for the Platform Independent Petri net Editor (PIPE2) [3].
-PIPE $2^1$ is an open source Petri net editor and analyser developed by several generations of students at Imperial College London as well as several external contributors.
+PIPE21 is an open source Petri net editor and analyser developed by several generations of students at Imperial College London as well as several external contributors.
 The module accepts a set of start and target markings (defined by logical expressions which describe the number of tokens that should be present on selected places) and outputs graphs of the corresponding response time density and (optionally) the cumulative distribution function of the time taken for the system to pass from the start markings into any of the target markings.
-The analysis makes use of a method based on numerical Laplace transform inversion, whereby we convolve the state sojourn times along all paths from the set of start markings to the target markings [6].
+The analysis makes use of a method based on numerical Laplace transform inversion, whereby we convolve the state sojourn times along all paths from the set of start markings to the target markings [8].
 This involves the solution of many systems of complex linear equations, each of rank n, where n is the size of the GSPN's state space.
 For large n the calculations require a great deal of processing power.
 Consequently, we distribute the processing over a cluster of computers by interfacing PIPE2 with Hadoop, an open source implementation of Google's MapReduce distributed programming environment.
 This paradigm offers excellent scalability and robust fault tolerance.

 The remainder of this paper is organised as follows.
-Section II presents relevant background material relating to Generalised Stochastic Petri nets and their response time analysis.
-Section III describes Hadoop, an open source implementation of the MapReduce distributed programming model.
-Section IV describes the design and integration of an Hadoop-based Response Time Analysis module into the PIPE2 Petri net editor.
-Finally, Section V validates the module using small models with known analytical results, as well as larger models where results had been produced by simulation.
+Section 2 presents relevant background material relating to Generalised Stochastic Petri nets and their response time analysis.
+Section 3 describes Hadoop, an open source implementation of the MapReduce distributed programming model.
+Section 4 describes the design and integration of an Hadoop-based Response Time Analysis module into the PIPE2 Petri net editor.
+Finally, Section 5 validates the module using small models with known analytical results, as well as larger models where results had been produced by simulation.
 The software is shown to work with model sizes with in excess of two million states, and to scale well with increasing analysis cluster size.
-Section VI concludes.
+Section 6 concludes.

-II.
-BACKGROUND THEORY
+2 BACKGROUND THEORY

 Petri nets are a graphical formalism for describing concurrency and synchronisation in distributed systems.
 In their simplest form, they are also known as Place-Transition nets.
 These consist of a number of places, which may contain tokens, connected by transitions.
-A transition is enabled and can fire if the input places of the transition contain at least the number of tokens specified by a backward incidence matrix.
-In so firing, a number of tokens are removed from the transition's input places and a number of tokens added to the transition's output places according to the backward and forward incidence matrices respectively.
+A transition is enabled and can fire if the input places of the transition contain a certain number of tokens.
+These numbers are defined in a backwards incidence matrix whose rows correspond to places and columns to transitions.
+In so firing, the specified number of tokens are then removed from each place.
+A forward incidence matrix similarly defines the number of tokens to add to each place following the transition.